byteface/package/README.md

 ```
 make mac

+make win
 ```

 the .spec files have been modified to include from venv.
-They are aboslute so will need changing for your machine.
+They are absolute so will need changing for your machine.

+(they are currenty modded/hardcoced to be the basepaths of the github actions machines)

+# Pipeline

+It has now been updated to use a github action / workflow for publishing the apps.
+It can be run manually from the actions page.

+At the moment there's a bug and you have to delete the release manually to create a new one.

+Running it will create the apps and push them into the release page and downloadables.

+if you click on the releases page the will be an _app.zip file for each platform (at mo only mac. as i got the dir wrong)

+So that means in theory all you have to do to generate an app.
+Is clone this repo.
+Swap the app.py for your own.

+then replace the bottom of the new app.py file to init via the expected proxy method shown above rather than via a __main__

+map in any assets to the respective .spec files.

+then tag it or run from the actions page and it will build all the app versions.

+# Summary

+what we have so far

+- a working publish to mac app with pyinstaller, using tkinter as 'app launcher' and bundling a server and python interpretter

+- a working exe pipeline - ish. it creates a folder with everything in seems to run the exe the same as would a mac. but the mac seems to be better at hiding all the included files.

+- both will seem to need another kind of 'app installer' step.

+- is now pushing built zips to the release page. you can download and run them and they work. however they don't have 'app installers'

+## NOTES BELOW ARE ABOUT BUILDING LOCALLY.
+YOU CAN IGNORE IF YOU WANT TO RELY ON THE GITHUB ACTIONS (which is the overall point of this repo)

 # notes

-- boot time seems slow (several secs) (would it be faster w/o interpretter?)
+- boot time seems slow. (several secs+) (would it be faster w/o interpretter?)

-- remember asset base paths need changing when building vs when running locally
+- remember asset base paths need changing when building vs when running locally.
 ```
 	assets = os.path.join(sys._MEIPASS, 'assets')
 	#assets = 'assets'